DITO TELECOMMUNITY CORPORATION

 DITO is a major telecommunications provider in the Philippines.
 It offers and will offer a variety of telecommunications services to consumers, including services related to mobile telephony and the internet of things.

-When you use our postpaid services, you will be covered by DITO’s General Privacy Statement that can be accessed through https://dito.ph/privacy-policy.
-You can also see this on our DITO App.
+When you use our enteprise services, you will likewise be covered by DITO’s General Privacy Statement that can be accessed through https://dito.ph/privacy-policy.
+You can also access the same through the DITO Application (“DITO App”).

 2. II.
 What are the types of Personal Data that DITO collects and processes?